nvda-es/devguides_translation/original_docs/spladdoninternals.md

 * 20.06: removed Window-Eyes support, time-based broadcast profiles facility removed, support for Remote VT client.
 * 20.09: fourth LTS release, pilot features removed, connecting to individual encoders in SPL encoders, background encoder monitor registry.
 * 21.01: track property announcement changes, more lint fixes.
 * 21.06: compatibility with newer NVDA releases, type annotations and more robust source code.
-This is the last version with new features and bug fixes from me.
+This is the last version with planned new features and bug fixes from me.
+* 22.01: control types refactor, internal refinements to configuration management, remove profile caching mechanism as SSD technology has matured.
+This is the last release from me.

 Throughout this article, you'll get a chance to see how the add-on works, design philosophy and how the add-on is being developed, with glimpses into the past and future.
 My hope is that this add-on internals article would be a valuable reference for users and developers - for users to see the inner workings of this add-on, and for developers to use this add-on as an example of how an add-on is planned, implemented, tested, released and maintained.